The Problems Caused By Shaded Lawns

 As we continue to look at preventative means to maintain a healthy lawn without the need of intervention from the uses of pesticides, we're going to look at the problem of shade and lawns.

 Shade is an issue for lawns for many reasons which begin with the intolerance of lawns to grow under shaded conditions.
-If a lawn were lucky enough to stay green in shaded - this will often lead to a weak lawn which will not be able to tolerate very much wear and tear, nor will it be strong enough to naturally fight off disease and weeds.
+If a lawn were lucky enough to stay green in shaded areas - this will often lead to a weak lawn which will not be able to tolerate very much wear and tear, nor will it be strong enough to naturally fight off disease and weeds.

 The final problem from shade is that the thatch layer and soil of the turf often stays moist for longer periods of time, or perhaps will stay moist permanently.
 This problem leads to this grass area becoming a perfect breeding ground for all lawn diseases, as well as to the growth of moss.